 For example, with Cloudflare, ask your web development team to create a rule for allowing the access for our user-agent “verified-data.com” as follows:

 2A.
-If Creating a New Audit Project
+Creating a New Audit Project

 2B.
-If The Project Already Exists
+If the Project Already Exists